Electoral history of Jeremy Corbyn: 2019 general election, Islington North

+2024 general election, Islington North

-Labour Party leadership election, 2015
+2015 Labour Party leadership election

 Following the resignation of Ed Miliband as Labour Party leader on 8 May 2015, Jeremy Corbyn announced his candidacy for the position on 3 June 2015.
 The new leader would be decided by a ballot of party members, supporters and affiliates, where the candidate securing over 50% would be elected.

 First preference votes, result announced 12 September 2015

-Labour Party leadership election, 2016
+2016 Labour Party leadership election

 The British Labour Party leadership election of 2016 was called when a challenge to Jeremy Corbyn as Leader of the Labour Party arose following criticism of his allegedly weak support for the Remain campaign in the referendum on membership of the European Union and questions about his leadership of the party.